rkajaria-1507/Expense-Tracker/README.md

    # Option 2: Let the app install requirements automatically
    # (The app will check and install requirements on first run)
    ```
-3. Run the main application:
+3. Run the application:
    ```
+   # For command-line interface
    python main.py

+   # For web interface
+   streamlit run streamlit_app.py
    ```

 ## Database Structure